joeycumines/ts-chan/README.md

     serves a similar purpose as the `default` case in Go's `select` statement.
     If no case is ready, `poll` will return `undefined`, offering a non-blocking alternative.
+4.  **Case Evaluation Order**: (Optional, see below) The [SelectFactory](#selectfactory) class may be used to evaluate senders, receivers, and values (to send), in source order, and is intended to be used within loops and similar.
+Use of this class may avoid unnecessary recreation of select cases, on each iteration, with the caveat that it does not (currently) support promises.

 ##### Differences